Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 “Your ladyship!”
 The Ragnivanian boy wheezes, flinching a moment in the hopes that he gave her the proper address and didn’t offend her.
 “There’s a grave emergency, and we’re sure it’s the doing of none other than The High Overlord!”

-There’s a short applause from various board members, mostly those of the military persuasion, but nearly about everyone does give her some well-wishing encouragement of a kind.
-She is the hero, after all.
+There’s a short applause from various board members, mostly those of the military persuasion, but nearly everyone does give her some well-wishing encouragement of a kind.
+She is the first and best hero of the Republic, after all.

 The mage puts on the widest, most punchable smile Order’s seen in years.
 “Take care, honored Knightess.
 Ensure nothing happens to that great mind of yours.
 It would be a shame to miss your input on our board,” she says.

-Order gives a surprisingly-cool wave off, allowing the guardsman to shut the door behind them both.
+Order gives a cool wave off, allowing the guardsman to shut the door behind them both.

 The mage shrugs, and looks back to the fairy and Spirakandrin man.
 “Oh well.
 Guess we’ll have to make do in the meantime.
 You two were saying?”